crawl/crawl/crawl-ref/README.txt

 compile and run on any reasonably modern Unix.
 Stone Soup features both ASCII and graphical (Tiles) display.

-Crawl gladly and gratiously uses the following open-source packages:
+Crawl gladly and gratuitously uses the following open-source packages:
 * The Lua script language, see docs/lualicense.txt.
 * The PCRE library for regular expressions, see docs/pcre_license.txt.
 * The Mersenne Twister for random number generation, docs/mt19937.txt.